Sami-Haha/sql_challenge/README.md

 -- Query 7 - List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

 -- Query 8 - List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+# NOTES
+QuickDBD tool was used to create the ERD and as basis for table creation.
+PG Admin docs consulted for error handling on import fail.
+All other content from course notes.